mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 [00:00:00] **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla, and today I have to pleasure to welcome Dr. Mauricio's Aniche to talk about systematic software testing.

+But before I start, let me tell you about an amazing startup that is sponsoring today's episode: Codiga.
+Codiga is a code analysis platform that automates the boring part of code reviews and lets you merge with confidence on GitHub, GitLab and Bitbucket.
+I’ve worked with Codiga for around one year now, and I love how it also guides me in discovering and improving, well, the “not so nice parts” of my codebases.
+But there is more, Codiga also has a coding assistant that helps you write better code faster.
+Find and share safe and reusable blocks of code within your favorite IDE on-demand while you are coding.
+Learn more at [codiga.io](https://www.codiga.io/) - that is Codiga.io.

+But now, back to Mauricio.

+Mauricio
-Mauricio is currently setting up the internal tech academy of Adyen to better onboard developers and help them grow and upscale their skills.
+is currently setting up the internal tech academy of Adyen to better onboard developers and help them grow and upscale their skills.